Darktide-Mod-Framework/Darktide-Vortex-Extension/README.md

 1. Go to the Games tab and search for "darktide"
 2. Hover the game and click Manage
-3. Two new tabs will appear on the right hand side: "Mods" and "Load Order"
+3. Two new tabs will appear on the left hand side: "Mods" and "Load Order"

 ### Mods